DBinaghi/plugin-CollectionsPlus/README.md

 - choose a custom theme for each Collection;
 - choose a custom number of Items to be shown per page when browsing a Collection;
-- choose a custom sort field and order for Items when browsing a Collection;
+- choose a custom sort field and order for Items when browsing a Collection and when seeing a Collection preview;
 - choose a custom sort field and order when browsing Collections.

 ## Installation